Red Beans & Tri-Color Quinoa

 Combine all ingredients in a medium sized sauce pan and turn the heat on high.
 Once the pot begins to boil, turn the heat down to low and stir periodically.
 Once all the water evaporates, the quinoa is ready.
 It usually takes 20 minutes.
 Serves 6 people.

-CHECK OUT ALL THE TALENTED 2020 BHM VIRTUAL POTLUCK PARTICIPANTS’ RECIPES:
+CHECK OUT ALL THE TALENTED 2020 BLACK HISTORY MONTH VIRTUAL POTLUCK PARTICIPANTS’ RECIPES:

 Beautiful Eats & Things | Honey Herb Roasted Sweet Potatoes | vegetarian